Our History

 Disability Information and Advice Line

-1981 also marked the year that the Action Group for Disabled People became DIAL Bradford.
-DIAL (Disability Information and Advice Line) was run by a group of volunteers and focusing on arming people with knowledge and information about benefit entitlements, rights, and where to find the right support.
+1981 also marked the year that the Action Group for Disabled People became Disability Information and Advice Line Bradford (DIAL).
+DIAL was run by a group of volunteers and focused on arming people with knowledge and information about benefit entitlements, rights, and where to find the right support.

 1981